shiyis/nlpwme/modules/0-info-theory.md

 ```

-It's used to determine whether your data are significantly different from what you expected.
-There are two types of Pearson's Chi-Square tests:
+It is employed to ascertain whether your data significantly depart from your expectations.
+The Pearson's Chi-Square test comes in two varieties:

-The Chi-Square goodness of fit test is used to test whether the frequency distribution of a categorical variable is different from your expectations.
+To determine whether the frequency distribution of a categorical variable deviates from your expectations, apply the Chi-Square goodness of fit test.

-The Chi-Square test of independence is used to test whether two categorical variables are related to each other.
+When determining whether two categorical variables are connected to one another, the Chi-Square test of independence is utilized.

 Chi-Square is often written as $\text{x}^{2}$ and is pronounce "kai-square".
 This is to run non-parametric tests on categorical data.
 Categorical variables can be nominal or ordinal and represent groupings such as species or nationalities.